Thuynh808/Breach-Tracker/README.md

 ## Conclusion

-Building Breach Tracker was a solid hands-on experience in AWS infrastructure, automation, and debugging real-world deployment issues.
-I ran into plenty of challenges—networking misconfigurations, IAM permission headaches, API Gateway quirks—but solving them helped me get a deeper understanding of ECS, ALB, API Gateway, Terraform, and Ansible.
-Now, I have a fully automated system that fetches and serves breach data, and I’ve reinforced best practices for networking, security, and infrastructure-as-code along the way.
+Building Breach Tracker was a solid hands-on experience into AWS infrastructure, automation, and debugging real-world deployment issues.
+I ran into countless networking misconfigurations, IAM headaches, and API Gateway problems.
+Solving them gave me a stronger understanding of ECS, ALB, API Gateway, Terraform, and Ansible.

+The greatest highlight is integrating **private and public services** which required careful routing, security group tuning, and IAM permissions to balance security and functionality.

+Now, I have a fully automated system that fetches and serves breach data while reinforcing best practices in networking, security, and infrastructure-as-code.
 There’s always room for improvement, but for now, I’m happy with how everything came together. 🚀